walterrowe/magick-frames/README.md

                             |                                                    |
                             | southwest(sw)        south           southeast(se) |
                             +----------------------------------------------------+

+-l1=text/iptc item |      text or metadata field name to extract and use for line 1 --label1=text/iptc item   of a text sourced watermark

+-l2=text/iptc item |      text or metadata field name to extract and use for line 2 --label2=text/iptc item   of a text sourced watermark
 ```

 Make test copies of image files and use the shell script from the command line to experiment with how different styles decorate your test images.
 This will help you choose which options you want to use in your droplet(s).